コンテンツにスキップ

 TPAMディレクション ディレクター:タン・フクエン インタビュー

-TPAM (International Performing Arts Meeting in Yokohama), which was established in 1995 with the aim of becoming an international platform for Asian performing arts works, is a place where contemporary performing arts professionals from all over the world can meet and perform together.
-We have exchanged information, learned from each other, and engaged in networking through a variety of programs including discussions, meetings, and more.
-This year's TPAM, which was held in February to celebrate its 20th anniversary, selected producers who are involved in unique activities as directors, and became one of the directors of "TPAM Direction", which creates works with free concepts and new perspectives. , we welcomed Tan Fukuen, an independent curator based in Bangkok who has worked on many projects in Asia and Europe.
-We spoke with Mr. Tan after the program, which has been well-received by the program to introduce a part of Southeast Asia's performing arts, which has attracted international attention in recent years, was completed.
+TPAM (Performing Arts Meeting in Yokohama), which was launched in 1995 with the aim of becoming an international platform for Asian performing arts works, has been bringing together contemporary performing arts professionals from across countries and regions, and through a variety of programs such as performances, discussions, and meetings, it has been providing information exchange, mutual learning, and networking.
+This year's TPAM, held in February to mark its 20th anniversary, appointed creators engaged in unique activities as directors, and one of the directors of the "TPAM Direction" project, which creates works with free concepts and new perspectives, was Tan Fu Kuen, an independent curator based in Bangkok who has worked on many projects in Asia and Europe.
+We spoke to Tan after the end of the entire program, who was well received for his program introducing a part of Southeast Asian performing arts, which has been attracting international attention in recent years.

 2015.5.25 interview & text: Eiji Kobayashi